 Selecting Delete will delete the entire row.

-Note: Modifying the layout (adding or deleting fields) from the layout builder screen in Centerprise will not make any changes to the actual database table.
+Note: Modifying the layout (adding or deleting fields) from the Layout Builder in Centerprise will not make any changes to the actual database table.
 The layout is only specific to Centerprise.

-If you want to change the position of any field and want to move it below or above another field in the layout, you can do that by selecting the row and using Move up/Move down keys.
+If you want to change the position of any field and want to move it below or above another field in the layout, you can do this by selecting the row and using the Move up/Move down keys.

 For example: We want to move the Country field right below the Region field.
-We’ll select the row and use the Move up key to move the field from the 9th row to the 8th.
+We will select the row and use the Move up key to move the field from the 9th row to the 8th.

-After you’re done customizing the Layout Builder, click Next.
-You will be taken to a new screen -Where Clause.
-Here, you can provide a WHERE clause, which will filter the records from your selected database table.
+5. After you are done customizing the Layout Builder, click Next.
+You will be taken to a new window, Where Clause.
+Here, you can provide a WHERE clause, which will filter the records from your database table.

-Once you’ve configured the database table source object, click Next.
+6. Once you have configured the Database Table Source object, click Next.

-A new screen -Config Parameters will open.
+7. A new window, Config Parameters will open.
 Here, you can define parameters for the Database Table Source object.

 Parameters can provide easier deployment of flows by eliminating hardcoded values and provide an easier way of changing multiple configurations with a simple value change.